 Macarena Macaya from Chile, Sofia Salas from Mexico, Ginika Nwobodo from Nigeria, and Daniel Barria

 What a story.
 It shows us just how international our world has become, how close we can become even though we hail from many different parts of the world: These three young female entrepreneurs are all around the age of 35; they go by the name of Macarena Macaya, business founder from Chile with a Master’s degree in Play & Education; Sofia Salas, product designer from Mexico; and Ginika Nwobodo from Nigeria, who by now owns a toy store called Joy and Toys.
 Macarena’s partner, Daniel Barria, who founded the board game publishing house, Brisko Editorial is the fourth in the round.
-The three women met while studying for their Master’s degree in the context of an Erasmus student exchange programme in Istanbul, Turkey.
+The three women met while studying for their Master’s degree in the context of the PETal Erasmus master programme of the universities Universidad de Córdoba (ES), Instituto Politécnico de Lisboa (PT) and Marmara University (TR).
 They stay in regular contact via social media channels.
 We met with them at the Game Inventors Convention in hall 11.1 – with over 140 game designers from around 20 countries, this international game invention convention launched successfully at the fair on the Friday.
 They have invented a concept which helps to improve one’s learning experience with the help of games.
 Emotional learning and empathy are of special value here.
 The games designed specifically for this can be used to benefit schools as well as during coaching sessions.
 In Mexico, they established a successful start-up and launched their Puercomonte featuring cultural awareness games.
 For now, they are looking for publishers that will help them to publicise their idea in Germany and across Europe.